 Few things can make or break a new startup business as effectively as SEO.
 The latest research about online behavior found that 53% of website traffic starts with an organic search result.

-If you want customers to find your new business, you must master SEO.
+If you want customers to find your new business, you must engage with SEO.

 SEO for startups might sound complicated, but with the right SEO plan and following SEO best practices, it doesn’t have to be.
 We’ve assembled this easy step-by-step guide to explain what you need to do to rank your new website on Google.

 Create Essential Accounts and Profiles

 Since you are a startup, you’ll need to set up all the accounts for your SEO efforts.
 Of course, you’ll need your domain, hosting, and content management system.

 After that, you must register for a Google Analytics account and Google Search Central.
 Don’t forget to create accounts for the second-largest search engine, Bing.